kristofzerbe/kiko.io/source/_posts/2023/Pagefind-UI-and-URL-Parameters.md

 </script>
 ```

+{% alertbox exclamation %}
+**UPDATE**: Parts of the original post are outdated, as Pagefind **DOES** offer a way to preset a search string, which just hasn't been documented yet ... \o/ ... see below.
+{% endalertbox %}

 <p style="text-decoration: line-through;">
 Now Pagefind does not offer the possibility to initialize the search on the page already with a certain value, which would be the easiest way.
 You can only insert the value supplied via the URL parameter into the initialized INPUT field **afterwards** and ensure that the search is triggered with it.